matthewsouther/educator-emily/src/index.md

 [![](/assets/uploads/homeschool-support-1-.png)](/homeschool)

-A comprehensive academic program designed for the full school year.
-I take on the planning, sequencing, and delivery of a robust multi-subject curriculum.
+A comprehensive academic program designed for the full school year, including planning, sequencing, and delivery of a robust multi-subject curriculum.

 {% endcolumn %}